 Do you need help mastering math?
 WCWC has launched a new course, Fundamental Math.
 Helen Liu, Scientist, developed the course and tells us more about what you can expect to learn.

 This workshop-style course provides water system operators with the opportunity to improve their math skills related to daily operations.
 Basic concepts will be reviewed, and...Read More

-The Walkerton Clean Water Centre (WCWC) is pleased to announce that Brad Hoover has joined the team as Manager of Training and Development.
+The Walkerton Clean Water Centre (WCWC) is pleased to announce the appointment of Dr. Noel Kerin to the board of directors.

 Dr. Kerin grew up in a farming family in the Burren, County Clare, Ireland.
 He is a graduate in medicine and biochemistry from the National University of Ireland and McGill University (Occupational Health Sciences).
 He holds a fellowship designation from the Canadian...Read More